For music and learning an instrument like the ukulele or guitar, it's all about the making the connection between the Mind, the Hands and the Ear.

 End of Lesson - Thanks, Hope You Enjoyed It!

-No videos for The Learning Process - The Mind, Hands and Ears at this time.
-Filming a lot of videos for various lessons, songs and books.
+Related Songs for The Learning Process - The Mind, Hands and Ears at this time.

 Just browsing over both books, they look fantastic!
 I'm a guitarist and uke player for over 25 years and was thinking about writing a ukulele book but you've already written what I think are the best, most comprehensive and thorough books I've ever seen for the instrument.
 I just might end up buying every book you've written and I'll be giving my highest recommendation for your books to my friends and students.
 Thank you so much for taking the time to write such great books! — Peter Rhee